No Result

 This fruit not only looks deliciously attractive but also delivers a range of healthful aids.

 Originated in Algeria, clementine is a cross hybrid of mandarin orange and sweet orange.
-The scientific name for clementine is Citrus × Clementina.
+The scientific name for clementine is Citrus × Clementina

 Clementine is basically of two types- seedless and Monreal.
 The seedless type naturally contains no seeds while the Monreal type may contain a maximum of ten or more seeds inside.